SNIP: Speculative Execution and Non-Interference Preservation for Compiler Transformations: Introduction

-Spectre Attacks observe side-channel leakages that are produced during speculative execution.
-Speculative execution allows the processor to speculatively execute instructions from the pipeline that still have unevaluated instruction parameters.
-When the processor detects a miss-speculation, i.e.\ it assumed incorrect values for the unevaluated parameters, it rolls back execution to erase its effect.
-Rollbacks are invisible to typical source-level semantics, but micro-architectural side-channel leakage during speculative execution remains observable to an attacker.
-Spectre Attacks target this discrepancy in the following way: \begin{enumerate*}[label=\bfseries(\roman*)] \item Train some micro-architectural component to speculatively execute a code fragment that \item under miss-speculation brings sensible data into a processor's register, which \item is leaked through side-channels. \end{enumerate*} The prominent example is Spectre-\textsf{PHT} \parencite{kocherSpectreAttacksExploiting2019}, whose source of speculation is the processor's \emph{branch prediction} unit (Prediction History Table), and the side-channel leakage happens via cache-eviction or program counter. \Cref{code:specv1} demonstrates the attack \footnote{The attack on this code is unlikely to execute on actual hardware because the specific speculation patterns would be hard to train.
-We chose it because it also demonstrates a new vulnerability in Register Allocation that we present in this paper.}: The code is intended to load an 8-byte chunk from \texttt{\colvar{sec}}, which points into a stream of sensible data, and to store it into a stack-local buffer \texttt{\colvar{buf}} in order to later perform computation on it.
-The \texttt{for}-conditional in \Cref{line:for} might speculatively execute \Cref{line:for_body} an additional time even though \texttt{\colreg{i} = 8}. \Cref{line:for_body} then stores sensible data, say $\val$, to \texttt{\&\colvar{stk} = \&\colvar{buf} + 8}.
-If speculation continues with \Cref{line:fill}, $\val$ is loaded into \texttt{\colreg{bytes}} and is used as an address in \Cref{line:leak}, where the branching condition is leaked, effectively leaking to the attacker, whether $\val < 64$.
+Spectre attacks observe side-channel leakages that are produced during speculative execution.
+Speculative execution allows the processor to speculatively execute instructions from the pipeline even though they still have unevaluated instruction parameters.
+When the processor detects a misspeculation, i.e.\ it assumed incorrect values for the unevaluated parameters, it rolls back execution to erase its effect.
+Rollbacks are invisible to typical source-level semantics, but parts of the micro-architecture such as the cache-state are not reverted.
+This creates side-channel leakage observable to an attacker during the speculative execution of instructions.
+Spectre attacks target this in the following way: \begin{enumerate*}[label=\bfseries(\roman*)] \item Train some micro-architectural component to speculatively execute a code fragment that \item under misspeculation brings sensitive data into a processor's register, which \item is leaked through side-channels. \end{enumerate*} The prominent example is Spectre-\textsf{PHT} \parencite{kocherSpectreAttacksExploiting2019}, whose source of speculation is the processor's \emph{branch prediction} unit (Prediction History Table), and the side-channel leakage happens via the cache \cite{yaromFLUSHRELOADHigh2014,liuLastLevelCacheSideChannel2015} or the program counter \cite{molnarProgramCounterSecurity2006}. \Cref{code:specv1} demonstrates the attack: \footnote{The attack on this code is unlikely to execute on actual hardware because the specific speculation patterns would be hard to train.
+We chose it because it also demonstrates a new vulnerability in register allocation that we present in this paper.} The code is intended to load an 8-byte chunk from \texttt{\colvar{sec}}, which points into a stream of sensitive data, and to store it into a stack-local buffer \texttt{\colvar{buf}} in order to later perform computation on it. \labelcref{item:train} The attacker might train the branch predictor in a way that it speculates the \texttt{for}-conditional in \Cref{line:for} and executes \Cref{line:for_body} an additional time even though \texttt{\colreg{i} = 8}. \Cref{line:for_body} then stores sensitive data from \texttt{\&\colvar{sec} + 8}, say $\val$, to \texttt{\&\colvar{buf} + 8} which aliases with $\text{\texttt{\&\colvar{buf} + 8 = \&\colvar{stk}}}$.
+The speculative execution might continue with \Cref{line:fill}, where \labelcref{item:loadsec}~$\val$~is loaded into \texttt{\colreg{bytes}}. \labelcref{item:leak} The register is then used in \Cref{line:leak}, where the branching condition is leaked, disclosing to the attacker whether $\val < 64$.